 For each price point, we set the following ROAS goals:

-We ran the test at scale, and the results were surprising.
+We ran the test at scale, and the results were interesting.

 While the $90 offer was the ROAS winner, the $99 offer with no gift card was the second-best performer and had the greatest chance of profitability.